Crisps, Glorious Crisps

 In the six years that we worked with Tyrrells, we not only launched seasonal NPD, but we also devised a series of creative limited-edition packs that caused a media stir and boosted the brand’s media presence.

-In 2011, ahead of the Queen’s Diamond Jubilee, Spider suggested creating a truly unique patriotic pack of crisps.
-Spider challenged Tyrrells to source red and blue potatoes, and in the weeks leading up to the event Tyrrells came up trumps to create a pack of crisps unlike any other.
+In 2011, ahead of the Queen’s Diamond Jubilee, our Tyrrells PR team suggested creating a truly unique patriotic pack of crisps.
+We challenged Tyrrells to source red and blue potatoes, and in the weeks leading up to the event Tyrrells came up trumps to create a pack of crisps unlike any other.
 Filled with red, white and blue potatoes they were a first of their kind and the media went wild for them!
 With just three weeks from launch to the Jubilee, we generated over 60 pieces of coverage and the pack was such a triumph that Buckingham Palace contacted The Spider House directly to request stock of the Jubilee Crisps for the Diamond Jubilee Garden Party!

-In 2012, we were challenged by Tyrrells to get column inches and mentions in places that would not normally be available to them.
+In 2012, our Tyrrells PR team was once again challenged by Tyrrells to get column inches and mentions in places that would not normally be available to them.
 Launched in time for the 2013 Ashes series, Cricket Tea Crisps were a unique concept.
 It was the first time that three different flavours (ham, cheese, and tomato) were included in one bag – the makings of a perfect cricket tea!
 Packs were delivered to cricket clubs around the country and even sent to the Barmy Army for them to enjoy at each test.

 Finally, Spider worked with Tyrrells to rebrand its popcorn range to ‘Poshcorn’.
 In a market saturated with healthy and low-calorie popcorn, ‘Poshcorn’ stood out as the indulgent popcorn snack.